curityio/android-haapi-ui-sdk-demo/README.md

 4. There is a preconfigured `demouser` user account you can sign-in with using a password of `Password1`.
 5. Run the `./stop-idsvr.sh` script to free Docker resources.

-By default the Curity Identity Server instance runs on the the Android emulator's default host IP.
+By default the Curity Identity Server instance is contacted from the Android emulator using the default host IP of `10.0.2.2`.

 ### Passkey Logins